emanh1/browser_proxy/README.md

 # browser_proxy
 ## features
+- bypass CORS
 - get dynamically loaded dom with puppeteer
-- bypass CORS
+- use puppeteer-cluster to handle multiple requests
+- customizable waitUntil and timeout via http headers
 - deployable on many platforms - thanks to nitro
 - whitelisting domains
 - secure the proxy with turnstile